fastMI: a fast and consistent copula-based estimator of mutual information: Methods

+{The key challenge now lies in obtaining a `good' PDF estimator $\hat{g}$.
 Kernel density estimators (KDEs) are commonly used for estimating PDFs.
-A well-known technical challenge in the KDE method is to determine a kind of optimal bandwidth $H$ in addition to a specifically chosen kernel density.
-Albeit a vast literature on this issue of bandwidth tuning, selecting optimal $H$ remains case-dependent and computationally burdensome, and oftentimes this task involves directly a manual user-intervention \cite{Silverman1986}.
-A review of automatic selection methods \cite{Heidenreich2013} recommends a variety of different approaches that are dependent on data set characteristics (including sample size, smoothness, and skewness) and thus is hard to implement in practise.
-While some bandwidth-free KDEs such as JMI are used in the estimation of MI, the resulting estimators are not obtained by minimising MSEs.
-Such a drawback is illustrated in simulation studies in \pref{simulations} and overcome by our proposed PDF estimation method.
+A well-known technical challenge in the KDE method is to determine a kind of optimal bandwidth $H$ in addition to a specifically chosen kernel density \cite{Zeng2018}.
+Albeit a vast literature exists on this issue of bandwidth tuning, selecting optimal $H$ remains case-dependent and computationally burdensome, and oftentimes this task involves a manual user-intervention \cite{Silverman1986}.
+A review of automatic selection methods \cite{Heidenreich2013} recommends a variety of different approaches that are dependent on data set characteristics (including sample size, smoothness, and skewness) and thus are hard to implement properly in practice.
+In \pref{sec:sc_estimation}, we consider an alternative approach to density estimation that relies on fast Fourier transforms.} {In summary, using the probit-transformation trick and an FFT-based density estimation method, we are able to obtain the estimated copula density functions $\hat{c}_{\vect{U_X}\vect{U_Y}}$, $\hat{c}_{\vect{U_X}}$, and $\hat{c}_{\vect{U_Y}}$ via \pref{eq:density-probit-estim}.
+These estimated densities are used to compute our estimator \texttt{fastMI} for $MI$ as described in \pref{sec:np_fastmi}.}